AstraZeneca grabs Roche pharma head as new CEO

 Moody's Investors Service, which changed its outlook on AstraZeneca's A1 debt rating last month to negative from stable, said on July 4 it would need to pursue an active acquisition strategy to offset the effects of patent expiries.

-(Reporting by Ben Hirschler in Munich; additional reporting by Emma Thomasson in Zurich; Editing by Mark Potter and Helen Massy-Beresford)
+(Reporting by Ben Hirschler in Munich; additional reporting by Emma Thomasson in Zurich; Editing by Mark Potter)